cahillsf/personal_site/vuenotes.md

 seems like all backend routes will be prepended with /api and forwarded along

 need to make sure the mongodb connection uri workss

+look for this in style sheet
+/*cahill steve custom theme here comment*/